 Looking farther afield can potentially mean finding a higher standard of care, for less cost.

-Step 2 - The Day To Day Inside A Clinic
+Step 2 - Get The Low Down On What Happens Inside The Clinic

 How does admitting to rehab work?

 For in-patient treatment stays, you'll have your own room in the clinic, where you stay, live and sleep, for anywhere from 7-84 days or more (28 days is the average stay).

 Since every individual is different, and needs can vary widely, (even two people consuming the same amount of alcohol or drugs can need very different timescale and treatment) - a personal assessment is usually needed, before admission to a clinic can go ahead.